geolava/mapbox-test-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 More points for code being modular and resusable.

-The page auto-updates as you edit the file.
+Also, ask interviewer if you need anything to run the code.